gbadev-org/tonc/content/asm.md

   In contrast, because `PlotPixel()` is a full function, the caller does not know what its internal code is, hence no optimizations are possible.
 The loop should reset the registers on _every iteration_ because `PlotPixel()` will clobber them, making the loop in `main()` unnecessarily long.
 Furthermore, `PlotPixel3()` doesn't know under what conditions it will be called, so there are no optimizations there either.
 That means piecing together the destination in every iteration, rather than just incrementing it like the inline version does.
 All in all, you get a line plotter that's nearly 4 times as slow _purely_ because you've used a function for a single line of code instead of inlining it via a macro or inline function.
 While anyone could have told you something like that would happen, actually looking at the differences leaves a stronger impression.

 There is a lot more that could be learned from this code, but I'll leave it at this for now.
-The main aim was to show you what assembly (in this case THUMB asm) looks like.
+The main aim was to show you what assembly (in this case Thumb asm) looks like.
 In this small piece of code, you can already see many of the elements that go into a full program.
 Even though the lack of variable identifiers is a bit of a pain, it should be possible to follow along with the code, just as you would with a C program.
 See, it's not all that bad now, is it?

 <div class="note">